-During the fiscal year ended September 30, 2018, Lee, Charlotte and Sarasota Counties as well as the City of Cape Coral and the City of Sanibel gave their notice to discontinue their membership in the Regional Planning Council and stop paying their respective contribution (Interlocal Agreement Section 23.019).
+During the fiscal year ended September 30, 2018, Lee, Charlotte and Sarasota Counties as well as the City of Cape Coral and the City of Sanibel gave their notice to discontinue their respective contribution (Interlocal Agreement Section 23.019).
+Subsequent to year end, Hendry County gave notice to discontinue funding the Council and Collier County stopped paying their contribution without notice.
 The amount of lost unrestricted revenue approximates \$350,000 annually.
-The Executive Committee of the Council is working to address the issues and determine the future focus of the Council to ensure relevancy to its members.
-Management believes it can replace the lost revenue through other sources.
-It is confident it will continue operations through additional funding and use of reserves.
-To ensure continued full operations it is imperative that the Council replace or reestablish such unrestricted revenue.